 semi-annually for Ann Arbor SPARK.
 He advises early stage technology

 companies and is a member of several Advisory Boards including

 the Frankel Fund at UM Ross Business School.

 Medical Technology/Life Sciences Advisors

 Larry is currently President of MedAptus, Inc., a healthcare software company focused on revenue cycle management applications.
 Larry is a recognized leader in the healthcare information industry and, earlier in his career, successfully led Ann Arbor-based Medstat through tremendous growth as the company's President and Chief Executive Officer.
 Medstat’s track record as a public company, prior to its later acquisition by Thomson Reuters, was recognized by the company’s inclusion on the Forbes’ Corporate Honor Roll and Business Week Best Small Companies lists.
 Larry has also held executive and management positions with R.L.
 Polk & Co., The Carroll Group, Hoover Universal, Gould, and Arthur Andersen & Co.
-He is currently a member of the Health Policy and Management Executive Council for the Harvard School of Public Health, the Dean’s Advisory Council for the University of Michigan School of Nursing and a number of other for-profit and not-for-profit boards.
+He has participated as a board member for numerous for-profit and not-for-profit organizations.

 Gerard P. Spencer, Retired Partner, Arthur Andersen

 Gerard has spent most of his career (28 years) as a

 partner at Arthur Andersen.
 While at Andersen, he specialized

 in technology based clients (8 IPO’s and numerous financings),